Giving Claude Eyes

 It exercises one slice of sharing: a pending invite shown to the owner, then cancelled.

-It took a few iterations to land.
-Now it's the single biggest productivity multiplier in the project.
+It took a few iterations to land, but now it's the single biggest productivity multiplier in the project.

 Mailpit